 With the political and economic support of the U.S. government, former Egyptian president Hosni Mubarak’s regime established a pervasive and omnipresent state security apparatus to control and suppress opposition to the government and its foreign and domestic policies.

 Although Mubarak has been deposed, it is clear that his repressive security apparatuses continue to maintain significant influence over the government, the economy and civil society.
 Many Egyptians feel that the SCAF and various state security institutions associated with the Interior Ministry serve as a counterrevolutionary force bent on maintaining the very state structures against which the Egyptian people revolted in early 2011.

 From the start of the revolution, state repression, and attacks against the Egyptian people rapidly increased and in some ways became more violent and pervasive.
 In 2011, military courts tried over 12,000 civilians and convicted at least 9,000.
 Those convicted included hundreds of political activists.
 In addition, at least 54 children have been interrogated and detained, with some handed sentences of up to 15 years in length.
-Though Egypt’s newly elected president Morsi has recently issued an order to pardon 572 people, hundreds of civilians convicted by military tribunals remain in prison.
+Though Egypt’s newly elected president Morsi to pardon 572 people, hundreds of civilians convicted by military tribunals remain in prison.

 Frequent arbitrary arrests of peaceful protesters before and after the revolution are well documented.
 Delegation participants met with several Egyptians who experienced targeted or arbitrary arrests by the police and military during and in connection with peaceful assemblies.
 These interviews produced harrowing accounts of the widespread use of torture against youth, women and men of all ages.